 The captured woman who seems to be pleading for help can only be an important person, probably the queen.
-It is striking that we also see a man here, wearing a headgear that later becomes the White Crown of Egypt. (see Chapter 7)
+It is striking that we also see one of the leaders wearing a headgear that later becomes the White Crown of Egypt. (see Chapter 7)

 »Did People from the East Really Conquer the Nile Valley? «

-What happened in Egypt during that time?
-In the same time when groups of the notorious and dreaded Indo-Europeans conquered Elam and Mesopotamia a group of them started to infiltrate Egypt via the known trade routes until it ended in an invasion and conquest.
-The changes in the time of upheaval were so striking that historiography described it as a new epoch – the Naqada II era.
+What happened in Egypt during the time when groups of the notorious and dreaded Indo-Europeans conquered Elam and Mesopotamia?
+A horde of them started to infiltrate Egypt via the known trade routes ultimately leading to an invasion and conquest.
+The changes during this time of upheaval were so striking that historiography described it as a new epoch – the Naqada II era.

-»Were the early urban societies of the Iranian Plateau and Mesopotamia connected to the earliest kingdom on the Nile – and if so, how?« asks archaeologist and prehistorian Michael A. Hoffman (1979, p.
+»Were the early urban societies of the Iranian Plateau and Mesopotamia connected to the earliest kingdom on the Nile – and if so, how? « asks archaeologist and prehistorian Michael A. Hoffman (1979, p.
 129).
-Jacques de Morgan, who profoundly knew the Mesopotamian, Caucasian, and Iranian cultures, compiled a whole catalog of proofs about the origin of the goods from the Near East; including that certain plant, cereal varieties and agricultural implements were brought from Mesopotamia to Egypt, which also applies to the paneled niche brick architecture and the sewer construction.
+Jacques de Morgan, who profoundly knew the Mesopotamian, Caucasian, and Iranian cultures, compiled an entire catalog of evidence about the origin of the goods from the Near East; including certain plants, cereal varieties and agricultural implements being brought from Mesopotamia to Egypt, which also includes the paneled niche brick architecture and sewer construction.
 It is also certain that metallurgy was introduced from Asia [see Jacques de Morgan 1926 and the mention of ›Kupfer‹ (copper) by Jahanshah Derakhshani on the Internet].
-The Indo-European hordes were not interested in cultural progress, but in power, robbery and violence.
-This is confirmed by Wolfgang Helck, he writes: »After completing the subjugation and the constitution of an expanse chiefdom it was the crucial task of the ruling class to retain power, they were not only numerically smaller but also certainly culturally inferior.
-There was the danger of a rapid dissolution of power« (Helck, Nofret 1985, p.
+The Indo-European hordes were not interested in cultural progress; they were interested in power, robbery and violence.
+This is confirmed by Wolfgang Helck, he writes: »After completing the subjugation and the constitution of an expanse chiefdom, it was the crucial task of the ruling class to retain power, they were not only numerically smaller but also certainly culturally inferior. « (Helck, Nofret 1985, p.
 9 f) Helck continues:

 The Overthrow in the Naqada-II-Era